 My internship was in OB/GYN and internal medicine.
 While I liked both — particularly OB/GYN — I was also drawn to pathology, especially anatomic pathology, and decided to go into that field.
 The most exciting and challenging part of my job is intraoperative consultations, in which the surgeon waits for my diagnosis on a quick-frozen section while the surgery is still in progress.
 That diagnosis determines what the surgeon will do next.

 Anatomic pathology — and particularly cancer pathology — is a very interesting field.
 Cancers can present themselves in unusual ways; diagnoses are often not straightforward or self-evident, which is what makes my work so stimulating.
 I don’t have direct patient contact: my clients are physicians and surgeons who depend on my tissue diagnoses to treat their patients.

 I enjoy cooking, outdoor activities, and traveling.
 I participate in San Antonio events and have supported local charities such as The Children’s Shelter of San Antonio, The Battered Women’s Shelter, San Antonio Youth Literacy, Women’s Global Connection, Child Advocates San Antonio, and the Arc of Texas.

-Why did you make AKU the beneficiary of your life insurance policy?
+Why did you make AKF/AKU the beneficiary of your life insurance policy and your retirement plan?